 Types of Implant-supported Restorations

 Implants can support several types of restorations.
 When a patient is only missing one tooth, we can use an implant-supported crown to restore the smile.
 If you are missing several consecutive teeth, we may recommend an implant-supported bridge.
 Those with more extensive tooth loss can benefit from an implant-supported partial or complete denture.
 We can often restore smiles using the advanced All-on-4® method, which can support a full denture with only four implants.
-During a personal consultation, Dr. Carl or Cody Friddle can review your unique situation to identify the best restorative solution to meet your needs.
+During a personal consultation, Drs.
+Carl Friddle or Peyton Aven can review your unique situation to identify the best restorative solution to meet your needs.

 If you are missing teeth, implants are the best method to restore the beauty and function of your smile.
 We will refer you to an outstanding oral surgeon who can place your implants, and once you have healed, you can depend on us to provide a beautiful restoration.
 To learn more about the unique advantages of dental implants, schedule a consultation with us today.